Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Test-Time Instance-Level Policy Gradient in Latent Space

-where $\vx_{<t}$ denotes the sequence of tokens preceding position $t$.
-The objective of solving for $\vc$ is to find a reasoning sequence $\vx$, such that the final answer $a \sim \pi(\cdot|\vx, \vc)$, generated following~\Cref{eq: autoregressive}, is consistent with the ground truth.
-However, at test time, the ground truth is unknown, and thus a reward function $R(\vx, \vc)$ is introduced to evaluate the reasoning token sequence.
-Concluding the above, the \ac{tta} objective for a reasoning problem is as follows:
+where $\vx_{<t}$ denotes the sequence of tokens preceding position $t$ and $z_t := \pi_{\text{Transformer}}(\vx_{<t}, \vc)$ is the latent representation associated with $x_t$.
+Following \citet{hao2024training}, we refer to $z_t$ as lying in the latent space of $x_t$.
+At test time, the ground truth is unknown, and thus a reward function $R(\vx, \vc)$ is introduced to evaluate the reasoning token sequence.
+Concluding the above, the objective for a reasoning problem is to find an optimal reasoning path:

 Please refer to \Cref{app_sec: tta formulation} for examples.